DonggeJia/LDPMLab/README.md

 Setting boundaries requires running a function:
 `Boundary_setting(loaded_region, plot_boundary)`

 `loaded_region` is a variable receiving the information of displacement-controlled boundaries.
 The expected input is a three-layer nested vector.
 The first layer is `[the first boundary, the second boundary, ..., the last boundary]`.
-Each boundary is a vector `[Boundary condition region, freedom degrees that boundary applied on boundary nodes, displacement velocities on these boundary freedom degrees]`. `Boundary condition region` is a $3 \times 2$ matrix where the first row indicates the boundary region in the x-coordinate that `Boundary condition region[1,1]` is the starting place (mm) and

-`Boundary condition region[1,2]` is the ending place (mm), the second row indicates the boundary region in the y-coordinate, and the third row indicates the boundary region in the z-coordinate.
+Each boundary is a vector `[Boundary condition region, freedom degrees that boundary applied on boundary nodes, displacement velocities on these boundary freedom degrees]`. `Boundary condition region` is a $3 \times 2$ matrix where the first row indicates the boundary region in the x-coordinate that `Boundary condition region[1,1]` is the starting place (mm) and `Boundary condition region[1,2]` is the ending place (mm), the second row indicates the boundary region in the y-coordinate, and the third row indicates the boundary region in the z-coordinate.
 The unit of `displacement velocities on these boundary freedom degrees` is mm/second.

 For example,
 ```
 Boundary_setting([[[0 10; 0 200; 0 10], [1, 2, 3, 4, 5, 6], [0, 0, 0, 0, 0, 0]], [[190 200; 0 200; 0 10], [1, 2, 3], [0, 0, 0]], [[95 105; 0 200; 60 70], [3], [-0.2]]], "Yes")
 ```
-"Yes" means the boundary will be plotted, other values for this parameter mean no plot.
+`Yes` means the boundary will be plotted, other values for this parameter mean no plot.
 The plot is like:
 <p align="center">
     <img src="docs/src/boundary setting.png" width="450"/>
 </p>

 The boundary conditions are marked on each point with a format `local_freedom_degree_velocity`.
 Each point will have at most 6 marks for freedom degrees in x-direction movement, y-direction movement, z-direction movement, rotation about the x-axis, rotation about the y-axis, and rotation about the z-axis.

 ### 5. Specify Mechanical Parameters for an LDPM Model